Xenapte/BallanceSpeedrunShortcuts/README.md

 - `Alt` + `S`: set your current position as the respawn point, just like `/spawn`.
 - `Alt` + `E`: restart the current level.

+### Known Issues

+- Restarting the level with the game amidst the fall/respawn animation can cause the whiteout effect to stay still.
+Trigger that animation again to reset the effect.

 ## FAQs

 ### Why not more shortcuts?
 How about adding the equivalent shortcut of "/sector X"?